 Commercial invoices and other documents should clearly state that VAT has been collected at checkout, so VAT isn’t charged a second time upon entry, by customs.

-For goods valued above £135, import VAT and applicable customs duties continue to be due upon entry into the U.K., as it was prior to January 1, 2021.
+For goods valued above £135, import VAT and applicable customs duties continue to be due upon entry into the U.K., as prior to January 1, 2021.
 In the event VAT isn’t collected at checkout, shipments will be held at customs until the customers pay the VAT, along with any customs duty due.
 Unless this is clearly explained in advance — and even if it has been — it could lead to disgruntled customers.
 For this reason, some businesses opt to collect VAT at checkout, along with applicable customs duties (a practice known as DDP shipping), even when not required to do so.

 For U.S. businesses, selling into Northern Ireland is the same as selling into the rest of Great Britain: The new ecommerce rules apply.

 Moving forward, NI will benefit from any free trade agreements between the U.K. and other countries.
 Yet although U.K. Prime Minister Boris Johnson has spoken optimistically about securing a trade deal with U.S. President Joe Biden’s administration, such an agreement seems unlikely before 2023.